 “All civil government [is] ordained… for the avoiding of Confusion and Civil War.” -Thomas Hobbes

 Of all the words the Greeks had for conflict and war, none evoked the repulsion or fear of the founders of politics and democracy as did stasis.
 Seldom is it mentioned without being contrasted with the just war against the outsider, dispelled with a woeful plea (“don’t speak of such awful things!”) or simply put to the side in the same breath it is mentioned.
 And yet, despite that, it seemed inescapable and everyone took it for granted.
-It is a fact that civil war was a monstrous presence at the dawn of politics.
-Democritus, the first atomist and “father of the sciences,” assuming a posture of political neutrality, expressed a common sentiment when he stated that “stasis is harmful for both parties; for both to the conquerors and the conquered, the destruction is the same.”
+Civil war was a monstrous presence at the dawn of politics.

-This contrasts sharply with the image of Greek political life passed down to us from the Greeks themselves and from our own political historiography stemming from the Founding Fathers (“What Athens was in miniature America will be in magnitude” [Thomas Paine]) to Obama today (“Two hundred and thirty-six years ago, a new American Nation was founded on an old Greek principle —democratic rule by a free people”).
+This contrasts sharply with the image of Greek political life passed down to us from the Greeks themselves and from our own political historiography stemming from the Founding Fathers (“What Athens was in miniature America will be in magnitude” [Thomas Paine]) to Obama more recently (“Two hundred and thirty-six years ago, a new American Nation was founded on an old Greek principle —democratic rule by a free people”).
 Let’s review the basic features of this representation: according the popular narrative, the founding of the city destroyed the older kinship or tribal organization of the citizens and established the “artificial” relations of public life.
 The kinship-based patriarchal rule of the father would now be confined to the household, called the oikos.
-Freemen would now gather publicly in the assembly (ekklesia), and vote on measures directly.
-Here, they had the ability to grant citizenship, declare war, elect officials, make decrees, and act as a criminal jury (an ability later shifted to a court system).
-Another major institution was the council (boule), made up of 500 individuals selected by lot and heavily vetted.
+Freemen would now gather publicly in the assembly, and vote on measures directly.
+Here, they had the ability to grant citizenship, declare war, elect officials, make decrees, and act as a criminal jury (a capacity later conferred on a court system).
+Another major institution was the council, made up of 500 individuals selected by lot and heavily vetted.
 This body drafted the topics of debate for the assembly, advised military strategy, and were given special emergency powers in the case of a crisis.

-To rule by brute force was from this perspective considered either something pre-political, i.e. the way “barbarians” continued to manage their affairs; an aspect of the household, the oikos, where the despot, the head of the household, had the right of coercion over his slaves, wife, property, and children; or it was associated with “oriental despotism,” represented mainly by the Persian model of rule.
-Consistent throughout all the different self-representations in Western political history is this production of such a pure outside, the monstrous other: the “orientals” and “barbarians” who take on merely the negative attributes of the West’s self-representation.
-So powerful was this representation of the outside that when the foreigners who fought with Thrasybulus to take the city back from the Thirty and restore the democracy applied for citizenship, the Athenians voted against it.
+To rule by brute force was from this perspective considered either something pre-political, in other words the way “barbarians” managed their affairs; an aspect of the household, the oikos, where the despot, the head of the household, had the right of coercion over his slaves, wife, property, and children; or it was associated with “oriental despotism,” represented mainly by the Persian model of rule.
+Consistent throughout all the different self-representations in Western political history is this production of a pure outside, the monstrous other: the “orientals” and “barbarians” who take on merely the negative attributes of the West’s self-representation.
+So powerful was this representation of the outside that when the foreigners who fought to take the city back from the oligarchy of the Thirty and restore the democracy applied for citizenship, the Athenians voted against it.

 Since the Greeks defined their “new political sphere” as being one where one dealt with issues using speech, rhetoric, (what we call a politician was then called a rhetor, one who uses rhetoric) to be non-political meant to be devoid of the capacity not to speak in general, but more precisely to be devoid of the capacity to use speech to solve conflicts.

 The other side of the complex that recognizes in the “outsider” only a “foreigner” was the impulse to externalize all forms of conflict.
 War, for the Athenians, was necessary.
 Athens was a colonial power.
 It was also a sparsely populated mountainous region.
 Slaves, who outnumbered citizens in Athens, were mostly acquired through military conquest, and the resources they required —grain and metal— were primarily obtained through colonial extraction and tributes from colonized cities.
 Thucydides, Aristotle, and others acknowledged that the longer a war raged on, the greater risk there was for the formal structure of the conflict to break down, and for personal, factional, or intra-city struggles to replace formal intercity conflicts.
 By all accounts, then, the Peloponnesian War was an unmitigated disaster.
 And it carried this risk right from the beginning, since a polemos was only properly waged against barbarians or anyone who didn’t speak Greek (literally, those who say “barbar,” apparently the sounds Greeks heard in foreign languages).
 Now the Greeks and their allies were killing each other, in brutal and unimaginable ways, and the war encouraged colonies to rebel to take advantage of the weakening of the two great powers in the Greek world.
 Thucydides remarked with horror that, unlike the “greatest war” —the Persian War against the outsiders— the Peloponnesian War “brought unprecedented suffering for Hellas.”

 “To not recall” does not make an absence.
 The democrats made forgetting the necessary prerequisite to political harmony, and in so doing, they placed the forgotten thing, civil war, at the very core and foundation of civic life.
-Far from casting civil war into the distant past as they hoped, the founders of politics constantly brought it to the fore as they fabricated their civic identity.
-Insofar as the citizen must first begin on that foundation of forgetfulness, they made civil war the most, or perhaps even the only, productive concept in the tradition of Western political thought, the one all the other require in order to have any concrete meaning.
+Far from casting civil war into the distant past as they hoped, the founders of our politics constantly brought it to the fore as they fabricated their civic identity.
+Insofar as the citizen begins on that foundation of forgetfulness, they made civil war the most, or perhaps even the primary, productive concept in the tradition of Western political thought —the one all the other require in order to have any concrete meaning.
 Far from “ending” war, the Athenians found themselves in eternal war with it: evading it, managing it, decrying it.

-By all accounts, civil war was the original political experience in the West, the curious political tradition “obeying a law it doesn’t even know, but that it could recite in its sleep” (Joseph Goebbels).
+By this account, civil war was the original political experience in the West.
 This is the matrix in which every “political” force must situate itself within to exist as such.
 The first act of naturalization occurs on the battlefield of memory.
 Prior to every discursive regime is a reorganization of the conflicts that preceded it.
-Democracy is the truth of the governmental paradigm in the West insofar as it attempts to neutralize all forms of civil war that are incompatible with it before it “properly” begins.
 After neutralizing the enemy, all effort must go towards forgetting that fact, and claiming to begin “as equals.”
 If we understand that “to banish,” “to exclude,” “to constitute,” and “to forget” all only make sense within the context of war, then democracy can be seen in its original light as a peculiar form of civil war that fights with exclusion and neutralization by means of their discursive opposites: “inclusion” and “active participation.”
-But it never truly manages to banish the thought, the “prevalent feeling, that, in a certain sense, the doom of Athens is already ours” (Herman Merivale).

 In the Athenian ban against remembering civil war, the verb “mnesikakein” did not signify a recalling to oneself, but rather a recalling against.
 The verb requires the accusative object.
 The ban was not so much on “bringing civil war into your memory,” rather, the ban was more precisely on “using memory as a weapon.”